256lights/zb/docs/admin-guide.md

    in your web browser.
 2. Download the binary archive asset for your platform.
 3. Extract the binary archive.
+4. On macOS, you may need to run `xattr -r -d com.apple.quarantine ${DIR?}` where `${DIR?}` is the extracted directory to have the installer not be blocked by Gatekeeper.
-4. On Unix-like systems, run the `install` script.
+5. On Unix-like systems, run the `install` script.
    There is no installer for Windows yet.
    ([#82](https://github.com/256lights/zb/issues/82) tracks adding an installer.)
-5. Once the installer finishes, you can delete the binary archive and the extracted directory.
+6. Once the installer finishes, you can delete the binary archive and the extracted directory.

 ## Architecture